CCMUN Security Council Rules of Procedure

 - A motion for a speaker’s list requires a second, is debatable, and requires a simple majority vote

-- Upon adoption of a speakers list, a time limit can (and should) be set for speeches.
+- Upon adoption of a speakers list, a time limit should be set for speeches.
 A motion to limit the speaker’s time requires a second and is debatable.

 - A motion to caucus must be seconded and requires a simple majority vote.
 A time limit must be set for caucusing.

 - Caucusing can be either moderated or unmoderated.
 Unmoderated caucusing will involve members meeting in groups to discuss, while moderated caucusing will be presided over by the president.
+Unmoderated caucuses will not be allowed during the first half hour of the conference.
 During moderated caucusing, members will raise their placards to be recognized and may then speak for the designated amount of time.

 - Draft resolutions shall be introduced to the President who shall provide for their distribution to all members of the Council.